xiaoshuifu/TOS2/README.md

 4) Public key：Publicly, each private key has a public key that matches it.
 The ECC public key can be generated by the private key through unidirectional and deterministic algorithm.
 Currently, the commonly used schemes include secp256r1 (International Standard), secp256k1 (bitcoin standard) and SM2 (China National Standard).
 The Teamothers supply chain control chain and the initial data chain selection secp256r1 are used as key schemes.

-5）Hash algorithm：Hash algorithm is usually referred to as the secure hashing algorithm SHA, which is a series of cryptographic hash functions issued by the National Security Council of the United States, issued by the national standard and Technology Research Institute of the United States (NIST), including variants such as SHA-1, SHA-224, SHA-256, SHA-384 and SHA-512.
+5) Hash algorithm：Hash algorithm is usually referred to as the secure hashing algorithm SHA, which is a series of cryptographic hash functions issued by the National Security Council of the United States, issued by the national standard and Technology Research Institute of the United States (NIST), including variants such as SHA-1, SHA-224, SHA-256, SHA-384 and SHA-512.
 At present, the bitcoin uses the SHA-256 algorithm.
 In addition to the PoW, the other hash algorithms refer to the SHA-256.

 <a name="DistributedControl"></a>
 ### The distributed control structure of Teamothers
 The block chain of Teamothers constructs a distributed structure system based on the open source, decentralized protocol determined by the system.
 The information of value exchange is distributed and sent to the whole network, and the information content is determined by distributed bookkeeping.
 After timestamp, block data is generated and sent to each node by distributed propagation, which realizes distributed storage.
 Specifically, the distributed structure is embodied in three aspects:

-1）Distributed accounts.The Teamothers supply chain establishes a distributed accounting system in which everyone can participate in the recording of information by voluntary principle, so that the accounting responsibility is decentralized and recorded by all the participants in the whole network.
+1) Distributed accounts.The Teamothers supply chain establishes a distributed accounting system in which everyone can participate in the recording of information by voluntary principle, so that the accounting responsibility is decentralized and recorded by all the participants in the whole network.

-2 ) Distributed communication.Every new transaction in block chain is distributed by distributed structure.
+2) Distributed communication.Every new transaction in block chain is distributed by distributed structure.
 According to P2P network layer protocol, messages are sent directly to all other nodes in the whole network by a single node.

 3) Distributed storage.Let all the data in the database be stored in all the computer nodes of the system and update in real time.
 Completely de centralized structure settings enable data to be recorded in real time and updated in every network node that participates in data storage, which greatly improves the security of database.